JanStolc5/JSON-Article/README.md

 Insall the latest version <a href="https://nodejs.org/en/">NODE.JS</a>

 Install <a href="https://nodejs.org/en/">NODE.JS</a> according to the instruction.

-For simplicity, open command prompt or Windows PowerShell type ```npm install -g json-server```
+For simplicity, open command prompt or Windows PowerShell.

+type ```npm install -g json-server```